jimtng/openhab2-addons/bundles/org.openhab.binding.matter/README.md

 ### Controller Channels
 Controller have no channels.

-### Endpoint Channels
+### Node and Bridge Endpoint Channels
-Endpoint channels are dynamically added based on the endpoint type and matter cluster supported.
+Channels are dynamically added based on the endpoint type and matter cluster supported.
+Each endpoint is represented as a channel group.
 Possible channels include:

 ## Endpoint Channels